tensorflow/benchmarks/perfzero/README.md

     "execution_label": "execution_label"      # Specified by the flag --execution_label
   },

-  "system_info": {                            # Summary of the system that is used to execute the benchmark
+  "system_info": {                            # Summary of the resources in the system that is used to execute the benchmark
     "system_name": "system_name",             # Specified by the flag --system_name
-    "accelerator_count": 2,
+    "accelerator_count": 2,                   # Number of GPUs in the system
-    "cpu_core_count": 8,
+    "physical_cpu_count": 8,                  # Number of physical cpu cores in the system.
+Hyper thread CPUs are excluded.
+    "logical_cpu_count": 16,                  # Number of logical cpu cores in the system.
+Hyper thread CPUs are included.
+    "cpu_socket_count": 1,                    # Number of cpu socket in the system.
     "platform_name": "platform_name",         # Specified by the flag --platform_name
-    "cpu_socket_count": 1,
     "accelerator_model": "Tesla V100-SXM2-16GB",
     "accelerator_driver_version": "410.48",
     "cpu_model": "Intel(R) Xeon(R) CPU @ 2.20GHz"
+  },

+  "process_info": {                           # Summary of the resources used by the process to execute the benchmark
+    "max_rss": 4269047808,                    # maximum physical memory in bytes used by the process "max_vms": 39894450176,                   # maximum virtual memory in bytes used by the process "max_cpu_percent": 771.1                  # CPU utilization as a percentage.
+See psutil.Process.cpu_percent() for more information
   },

   "benchmark_result": {                       # Summary of the benchmark execution results.
 This is pretty much the same data structure defined in test_log.proto.